 There are a lot of different stages to the Medicine application process, and I found it quite stressful.
 I got my UCAT score before I applied, and although it wasn’t awful, it limited which universities I could choose.
 I later got a great BMAT score, but I had only chosen one BMAT university rather than gambling before I sat the test and knew my score.

 I ended up applying for Medicine at Oxford, Edinburgh, Birmingham and St George’s, and for Biomedical Science as well.

 Getting rejections is disappointing – particularly if you’ve been waiting months to hear back and you’ve been hearing about other candidates getting offers.

 I think that if I were to do the same again, I wouldn’t change my application.
 No one should be put off from applying to their dream Medical School for fear of not getting in.
 However, it’s important to make sure you plan other options too.

 Although I didn’t receive any offers for Medicine, I was lucky enough to get an offer for Biomedical Science at St George’s University in London!
 This prompted me to think about other ways I could still pursue my desire to have a career in the medical field.

-The idea of reapplying again next year seemed less appealing.
-By taking a place on the biomedical science course, I have the option to pursue Medicine again later – but now I could also explore careers in research, hospital labs and more.
+The idea of taking a year out and reapplying for Medicine the following year felt unappealing, so I accepted the place for Biomedical Science.
+This way I still have the option to pursue Medicine again later, by applying for Graduate Entry Medicine – but now I can also explore related careers in research, hospital labs and more.